AIessa/replying-twitterbot/README.md

 $ npm install download-file --save

 (4) Lastly, you will need a Twitter developer account to use the Twitter API.
-Once you have this,
-    you will be able to create a new app (the bot!) and get:
+Once you have this, you will be able to create a new app (the bot!) and get: consumer key, consumer secret, access token & access token secret.
-	- consumer key
-	- consumer secret
-	- access token
-	- access token secret

 Then just open the config.js file and edit these variables.